Average Profits of Prejudiced Algorithms: Introduction

-While the statistical behavior of these two algorithms is generally well-understood, the firm's preferences are unclear.
-In particular, does the extent of a firm's prejudice influence which of the two algorithms it prefers?
-We consider a wide range of possible levels of prejudice the firm may take: on one extreme end, the firm hires all disadvantaged applicants, and on the other end, the firm rejects all disadvantaged applicants.
-We find that a sufficiently prejudiced firms, on average, prefers the algorithm that transmits bias as time goes on.
-Conversely, a sufficiently partial firm prefers the algorithm that reverses bias.
-A casual restatement of our asymptotic main result is as follows.
+It is unclear with which of the two algorithms the firm is more profitable.
+Indeed, our framework summarizes a modern challenge that firms face: which is the ``best'' algorithm when a firm is dealt a prejudiced training data set?
+Moreover, does the best algorithm change depending on the extent of prejudice of the prior era?
+We consider the interval of possible levels of bias the firm may take: on one extreme end, the human decision-maker hires all disadvantaged applicants, and on the other end, the human decision-maker rejects all disadvantaged applicants.
+We find that firms living in a sufficiently high-discrimination environment, on average, find more success with the algorithm that transmits bias as time goes on.
+Conversely, firms in a sufficiently low-discrimination environment are more successful with the algorithm that reverses bias.\footnote{A ``low-discrimination'' environment is intended to mean when the human decision-maker maximally \textit{favors} disadvantaged applicants.} A casual restatement of our main result is as follows.

-\begin{theorem}[Theorem \ref{main}, Corollary \ref{gregret}] There exists a unique level of prejudice where the firm is indifferent between the two algorithms on average.
-For any level of lesser prejudice, the firm prefers ``bias reversal.''
-For any level of greater prejudice, the firm prefers ``bias in, bias out.'' \end{theorem}
+\begin{theorem}[Theorem \ref{main2}, Corollary \ref{gprofit}] There exists a unique level of prejudice where the firm is equally profitable with the two algorithms.
+For any level of lesser prejudice, the firm is more successful with ``bias reversal.''
+For any level of greater prejudice, the firm is more successful with ``bias in, bias out.'' \end{theorem}